 Gammagard may increase the risk of serious and sometimes fatal kidney problems.
 The risk may be greater if you already have kidney problems.
-The risk may also be greater if you have diabetes, dehydration or low blood volume, a blood infection, or a condition called paraproteinemia.
-You may also be at an increased risk if you are older than 65 years old or if you take another medicine that may harm your kidneys.
+The risk may also be greater if you have diabetes, dehydration or low blood volume, a blood infection, or abnormal proteins in the blood.
+You may also be at increased risk if you are over 65 years old or if you take another medicine that may harm your kidneys.
 Contact your doctor right away if you experience decreased urination, lower back or flank pain, swelling or bloating, sudden weight gain, shortness of breath, or weakness.

 Gammagard is used for:

 Providing antibodies to help prevent infection in certain patients who have a weakened immune system.
-Some brands of Gammagard are also used to treat patients with idiopathic thrombocytopenic purpura (ITP) or chronic inflammatory demyelinating polyneuropathy (CIDP).
-Some brands may be used to improve muscle strength in patients with a condition called multifocal motor neuropathy (MMN).
 It may also be used for other conditions as determined by your doctor.

 Gammagard is an immune globulin.
 It works by providing antibodies that fight infection.